Frequently Asked Questions

 Medical Accommodations

-Students that require medical accommodations, including but not limited to: single-room living options, air conditioning, modified meal plans, and ADA-accessible rooms are at the request of their physician, for existing health issues.
-Prior to receiving an accommodation, the student in need must have the appropriate documentation completed by their attending physician on file with and approved by the Center for Accessibility and Resource for Excellence.
-These documents are available in the Concordia Connect Portal and are to be submitted to Mary Wink, Academic Support Coordinator at Mary.Wink@CUChicago.edu.
+Students who require medical accommodations, including but not limited to single-room living options, air conditioning, modified meal plans, and ADA-accessible rooms, are at the request of their physician for existing health issues.
+Before receiving an accommodation, the student in need must have the appropriate documentation completed by their attending physician on file with and approved by Academic Support at CULearn.
+These documents are available in the Concordia Connect Portal and are to be submitted to Academic Support at Accessibility@CUChicago.edu.
 Accommodations will be awarded based on appropriate ADA guidelines.
 Medical accommodations do not have an additional charge associated with them.

 Each floor on our campus has a Resident Assistant (RA).
 An RA is a student that was selected and trained to serve as a community builder, assistant, and director on a floor and in our residence halls.
 Their primary role is to build community among floor residents.
 This is done through intentional activities and programs that aid students in developing socially, spiritually, physically and mentally.
 RAs also are a part of a revolving "on-call" duty schedule that is shared by all RAs in a building.
 In this capacity, sometimes RAs have to help educate our students on policies and conduct in the halls, aid in a crisis response, or assist a student in need.
 Your RA is one of the best resources that you have on campus and they are there to help you in any way necessary.